chaitanya-sheth/Fake-News-Classifier/README.md

 Steps:
 1. Text Cleaning:
-  -> Removal of punctuations, stopwords, HTML tags, etc. Also applied Tokenization and convert all words to lowercase
+  -> Tokenization, Lowercasing and Removal of punctuations, stopwords, HTML tags, etc.

 2. Embedding:
   -> Use of an Embedding Layer to convert words into dense vectors